 ESE News Briefs

 Dr. Pete Kolsky, ESE faculty and Associate Director of the Water Institute, served as a rapporteur and member of an expert panel for the World Bank hosted “Technical Meeting on the Elimination of Cholera from Haïti” on April 11th, 2014.
-The panel was convened to review a proposed strategy involving multiple interventions prioritizing high risk areas: strengthened case detection and treatment; water, sanitation, and hygiene; and targeted vaccination.
+The panel was convened to review a proposed strategy involving multiple interventions: strengthened case detection and treatment; water, sanitation, and hygiene; and targeted vaccination.

 Alumna Marjorie Aelion, PhD (ESE 1988) was honored with the Harriet Hylton Barr Distinguished Alumni Award from the UNC Gillings School of Global Public Health at the Foard Lecture on April 10th.
 Aelion is currently Dean of the School of Public Health and Health Sciences at the University of Massachusetts at Amherst.
 Her recent research has focused on the study of heavy metals in residential soils, primarily arsenic, lead and mercury. [more]